emchristensen/PlotSwitch/Figures/README.md

 ### Figures in supplement
  * BaileysAbundanceGAM.pdf GAM model of timeseries of Bailey's abundance
- * DipoCountBoxplot.pdf comparison of number of Dipos on plots before switch
- * SmallGranivoreBoxplot.pdf comparison of number of small granivores on plots before switch
+ * SmallGranivoreBoxplot.pdf comparison of number of Dipos on plots before switch
- * TotalEnergyBoxplot.pdf comparison of total energy on plots before switch